kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 `What does it bring?`

 TTCV2 extension is the based on the [Classic TankTrouble](https://classic.tanktrouble.com/), very fist version of this beautiful game called [TankTrouble](https://tanktrouble.com/).
 As the time passed TankTrouble improved alot.
 Each upgrade brought something new to it.
 As the upgrades were happening, Classic TankTrouble got completely replaced.
-Fear of losing such it forever.
+Fear of losing it forever.
 I have made something this extension to bring back that nostalgic game back to life.
 Bringing back old but gold: textures, graphics, UI and much much much more....
 Let me show you how did TankTrouble looked like back in the old days!

 ****